Why You Can't Find a Technical Cofounder (And What to Do Instead)

 Tools like Claude Code, Cursor, and Bolt.new have fundamentally changed what's possible.
 These aren't no-code drag-and-drop tools with hard ceilings.
 They're AI assistants that write production-quality code based on your descriptions.
 The bottleneck has shifted from "can you code?" to "do you understand what to build?"

 That second question plays directly to your advantage as a domain expert.
 A 45-year-old consultant with 20 years of industry experience understands their customers' problems better than any 25-year-old developer ever could.
 The knowledge asymmetry that used to favor technical founders has inverted.
-We cover the specific tools and workflows in our guide on building an MVP without coding.

 At thelaunch.space, our founder has shipped 65+ projects in 14 months without writing traditional production code.
 This includes apps handling 40+ field sales reps, AI tools processing thousands of documents, and SaaS products with paying customers.
 The pattern is consistent: domain expertise plus AI-assisted building beats searching for a technical partner.